Our House System

 The House system ensures high levels of staff and pupil interaction as every member of the Academy including all support staff will be allocated to a House.
 Every child is allocated a ‘Civitas’ group and fall under the guidance of their Civitas tutor and Head of Year.

-There are four Houses at Bolingbroke that reflect the unique identity of the Academy and offer the opportunity for pupils to actively shape the identity of their own house.
-The Houses were named by our founding pupils when the Academy opened in 2012.
+There are five Houses at Bolingbroke that reflect the unique identity of the Academy and offer the opportunity for pupils to actively shape the identity of their own house.
+The Houses were named by our founding pupils when the Academy opened in 2012, with Seacole being created in 2020 to make the groups even smaller.

 The House system is the key conduit for information between the family and the Academy, allowing parents and carers to have clear lines of communication.
 Civitas tutors are the first port of call for any queries and concerns about the pupils in their group.
 By working with the pupils’ subject teachers they will gain a real view of each individual’s academic progress which will be fed back to parents and carers and the Pastoral Leadership team.
 Civitas tutors work in partnership with all those associated with their individual pupils to ensure that the child feels secure and supported with a clear understanding of the boundaries and routines.